gojushin/OpenPhotogrammetryToolkit/docs/plugins.rst

 - **.py Files**: Each plugin should be a separate `.py` file located in the designated plugin directory.
 The file name should reflect the plugin's purpose or functionality.

-- **Class Naming**: The class within the `.py` file must have the same name as the file (excluding the `.py` extension).
-This naming convention is crucial as the toolkit dynamically loads the class based on the file name.
+- **Class Naming**: The class within the `.py` file must have the same name as the file (excluding the `.py` extension).This naming convention is crucial as the toolkit dynamically loads the class based on the file name.

 Inheritance and Types of Plugins
 --------------------------------